MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-business.md

 ## Changes and updates

+### Version 2.131.139.0

+This version of Surface Diagnostic Toolkit for Business adds support for the following:

+- Support for Surface Pro 7+
+- Seamless support experience on Surface Pro X
+- Security improvements
+- Inclusive user experience improvements

 ### Version 2.124.139.0

 This version of Surface Diagnostic Toolkit for Business adds support for the following: